-As a tropical species humans are not cold-native, and biologically, we do not cope well with cold temperatures and climates.
-The reason is, that we are naturally not well-equipped for colder climates, but rather for tropical climates.
+As a tropical species, humans are not cold-native, and biologically, we do not cope well with cold temperatures and climates.
+The reason is that we are naturally not well-equipped for colder climates but rather for tropical climates.
+The evolutionary origins of all humans are in the tropics.
 Thus, humans in temperate or colder areas live outside their natural habitat.
 Read more about this here.

 Nutrients needed for thermoregulation

 You cannot change your genes to gain major cold adaptation, but you can get the best out of your thermoregulation.
-Overall health seems to influence how you feel in the cold, a finding which goes in line with the fact that people report a higher cold tolerance when seeking their best health.
+Overall health and optimal nutrient levels can influence how you feel in the cold, a finding that goes in line with the fact that people report a higher cold tolerance when seeking their best health.

 To improve cold tolerance, we should address the nutrients involved in thermoregulation specifically, plus the ones that often are scarce in colder environments: